How about: Lagos Intro > Things to do and See > Day trips > 1 week in Lagos > Best beaches > Airport to Lagos

 The beach front of Praia de Luz

-Further along the coast is the pretty fishing village of Burgau, with the small sandy bay, cobbled streets and traditional fishermen’s houses.
-Burgau may be small be it is a charming unhurried town.
-The final village of the tour is Salema a very small resort, with converted fishing houses lining the beach front.
+Further along the coast is the pretty fishing village of Burgau, with a small sandy bay, cobbled streets and traditional fishermen’s houses.
+Burgau maybe small but it is delightful place to visit.
+The final village of the tour is Salema, which is situated in a narrow valley that opens out onto a pretty beach, where fishing boats are still pulled onto the sands.
+The village is lined with traditional fishing houses and the peaceful ambience is far removed from the hectic Algarve.

 The Vila do Bispo Coastline